ehanahamed/ehdotfiles/hyprlandRice/README.md

 - `ttf-noto-nerd`
   - I use `NotoSansM Nerd Font Propo` in ~~waybar and other~~ stuff

-to get all characters/"letters" to work (across different apps too), you also need:
+to get all letters, alphabets, & emojis to work, I installed:

 - `noto-fonts-emoji` - emojis
   - Install it (through pacman) and then reboot, and it "just works"